40gilad/SOLID_adventure_island/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Open the project in Unity.
 3. Ensure all prefabs and assets are correctly set up in the `PrefabManager`.
+4. In case of this error: The type or namespace name 'TMPro' could not be found do 5
+5. 'TMPro' could not be found handling: Go to Window > Package Manager in the Unity Editor.
+In the Package Manager, find and install the "TextMesh Pro" package.
+If it's not visible, you may need to change the Package Manager view to "Unity Registry" from the top left dropdown menu.
+6. Drag from Assets > Scenes "FirstLevel" and Play the scene.
-4. Play the game in the Unity Editor to test and debug.
+7. Play the game in the Unity Editor to test and debug.

 ## Made By
 - Gilad Meir